Hvassaa/gzdoom-snap/README.md

 # GZDoom snap
 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-white.svg)](https://snapcraft.io/gzdoom)

 This is the Doom source port GZDoom, as a snap.
-It is still a WIP.

 I tried using the newest conventions and so from snapcraft, but if you have any recommendation or corrections, please do let me know.